awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

    Both commands return a list of offerings that match your criteria\.
 Note the `offeringId` of the offering to purchase\.

 1. Use one of the following commands to purchase the offering and provide the `offeringId` noted in the previous step\.
-The following examples purchase the specified reservation and associate it with a specific Dedicated Host already allocated in the AWS account\.
+The following examples purchase the specified reservation and associate it with a specific Dedicated Host that is already allocated in the AWS account\.
    + [purchase\-host\-reservation](https://docs.aws.amazon.com/cli/latest/reference/ec2/purchase-host-reservation.html) \(AWS CLI\)

      ```